FAQ

 More about Workflows

-Where can I find more information about the actual workflow and what it does?
+Where can I find more information about workflows and what they does? ⧉

-Where can I find the actual code and commands used by the workflows?
+Where can I find the code and commands used by the workflows? ⧉

 In the first case, the EPI2ME workflow reports should show quality score histogram’s that appear similar to those from MinKNOW.
 In the second case, results may differ. fastcat uses all the bases for two reasons: